adamrossnelson/StataQuickReference/spcrosswlk.md

 (*Side note, if anyone knows how to make multi-line code blocks in a markdown table with syntax highlighting.
 Let me know.*)

+(*Another side note, at least one programmer has provided the [option to execute Stata commands from Python](https://www.stata.com/meeting/columbus15/abstracts/materials/columbus15_childs.pdf).*)

 ## Starting Out

 Description | Stata Code | Pandas Code